rl33-glitch/work-space/README.md

 - Contact us page
   <img width="1340" alt="Screenshot 2022-03-12 at 23 19 57" src="https://user-images.githubusercontent.com/67274642/158038698-276867af-e83a-4a7b-8987-4a5d162739ec.png">
   It was necessary to go back to the Contact us HTML code and the add space between attributes.
+- Video

+  The video was not loading while the site was in production.
+This was solved by copying the download link on github and adding it to the video source.

 [Back to top](https://github.com/rl33-glitch/work-space/blob/main/README.md#work-space)

 # Deployment